How long will my personal injury case take?

-- Is liability clear?
-If the defendant denies liability for the accident, it can significantly delay a claim as the insurance company is unlikely to make a reasonable offer until liability is determined.
+If the defendant denies liability for the accident, it can significantly delay a claim as the insurance company is unlikely to make a reasonable offer until the liability is determined.
 Often in these situations, it is necessary for your attorney to take the depositions of the defendant(s) and any witnesses.
 It may even become necessary to hire an accident reconstructionist to review the evidence and recreate the accident to determine who was at fault.

-In order for your attorney to properly begin the negotiation process with the insurance company, they will have to collect all of your medical records and bills from your treating physicians.
-The information contained in your medical records (i.e. complaints, diagnoses, and treatment plans) is the most important variable in determining the value of your case.
+For your attorney to properly begin the negotiation process with the insurance company, they will have to collect all of your medical records and bills from your treating physicians.
+The information contained in your medical records (i.e., complaints, diagnoses, and treatment plans) is the most important variable in determining the value of your case.
 Typically these documents are obtained from your treating physicians by way of written request and are received through U.S. mail.
-The process of collecting these records can be timely, but is vital to your case.
+The process of collecting these records can be timely but is vital to your case.

 While filing a lawsuit typically adds to the value of your case, it can also cause a significant delay in the settlement timeline.
 From the time a lawsuit is filed, the process server has 120 days to obtain service on the defendant(s), at which point the defendant(s) has an additional 20 days to file an Answer to the lawsuit.
 The filing of an Answer begins the discovery portion of a lawsuit, which typically includes an exchange of written questions, the scheduling of depositions, and the hiring of experts.
-While negotiations can occur throughout the process, the insurance company does not typically give their best or highest offer until the discovery is complete and all discoverable information has been gathered by both parties.
+While negotiations can occur throughout the process, the insurance company does not typically give their best or highest offer until the discovery is complete and both parties have gathered all discoverable information.

 Considering all of the factors mentioned above, there are no concrete answers for how long a personal injury case will take.
 If you have questions about your personal injury case, call Dismuke Law – 1-800-ASK-DAVE for a free consultation with one of our experienced attorneys who will work hard to bring your case to the swiftest resolution possible without compromising the value of your claim.